Pull on Team Level Doesn’t Automatically Scale to Portfolio

 The usual card relations in Portfolio Kanban are parent and child.
 When all children cards are in done, the parent is to be considered done as well.

-By implementing a pull system with Portfolio Kanban, you can create an alignment between your departments.
+By implementing a pull concept with Portfolio Kanban, you can create an alignment between your departments.
 Every person will be aware of how the projects are progressing focusing their efforts precisely where it counts.

 Limit work in progress on the portfolio level

 The usual mistake that managers make is applying WIP limits on the team level, but not on the portfolio one.
 This can result in huge bottlenecks if there is a difference between the capacity of the teams.

 When implementing a pull system on the portfolio level, it is important to set initiative WIP limits.
 This can prove to be quite difficult if you can’t see the big picture first and the connections between your teams and their capacity.

 By applying limits to the work in progress on the portfolio level, you can ensure that work is flowing smoothly.

 It is better to have a team or two idle from time to time in order to ensure maximum flow efficiency and short cycle times than to keep everybody busy without making significant progress and clogging your process.